Costco Health Centers Notice of Privacy Practices

 - To inform you about treatment alternatives or other health-related benefits that may be offered by Costco Health Centers.
 For example, we may use your prescription data to alert you to a generic drug available as a substitute for the prescription drug you are currently using.

 - To a family member, friend, or other person involved in your health care if you are present and you do not object to the sharing of PHI or in the event of an emergency.
-Our Health Centers may also allow a family member, friend or other person to pick up your purchases if, in the exercise of professional judgment and experience, we determine it is in your best interests.
+Our Costco Health Centers may also allow a family member, friend or other person to pick up your purchases after providing us with some verifying information such as your address or date of your birth.

 - To comply with an applicable federal, state, or local law, including, for example, workers' compensation programs established by law.